A Child's First Dental Visit Fact Sheet

 In a 2-year-old, "no" may be a common response.

 3 years.
-Three-year-olds should not be expected to be OK being apart from a parent when having
+Three-year-olds may not be OK being apart from a parent when having a dental procedure

-a dental procedure such as getting a cavity filled.
-This is because most 3-year-olds
+such as getting a cavity filled.
+This is because most 3-year-olds are not socially

 4 years.
 Most children should be able to sit in another room from parents for exams and treatment